y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>May 20, 2024</time> Helped with some design work and went through a bunch of photographs.

 - <time>May 17, 2024</time> Board + reel!

 - <time>May 15, 2024</time> Got caught up with everything from the past two days.